 Types (6)

-Commercial Lease Agreement (Association of Realtors Form 592-T) – Contains terms exclusive to a property that will be used for business purposes.
+Contains terms exclusive to a property that will be used for business purposes.
+Uses the NC Association of Realtors Form 592-T.

-Lease to Own Agreement – Provides the owners of a home or similar property with a dual-agreement that serves as both a lease and a purchase agreement.
-Upon its execution, tenants can purchase the rental at a predetermined price (if they so choose).
+Provides property owners with a dual-agreement that serves as both a lease and a purchase agreement, letting tenants buy the rental at a predetermined price.

-Roommate Agreement – For tenants that share the same apartment or common area(s).
-A less binding form used for preventing disagreements and ensuring general harmony.
+For tenants sharing the same apartment or common areas.
+A less formal document for preventing disagreements and setting shared expectations.

-Standard Residential Lease Agreement – The “go-to” form for landlords looking to establish binding one (1) year contracts over the rent of a property that will be used for day-to-day living (not work).
+The primary form for landlords creating binding one-year rental contracts for property used for day-to-day living.
 Compliant with all NC landlord-tenant code.

-Sublease Agreement – Used for structuring the re-lease of a currently rented property.
-Completed by the original tenant.
-Should only be used after receiving direct permission from the landlord.
+Used for re-leasing a currently rented property to a new tenant.
+Completed by the original tenant after receiving direct permission from the landlord.

 What is a North Carolina Lease Agreement?